animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

   │<──────── event: done ──────────────────┤
 ```

 Button click fetches an HTML fragment with SSE attributes.
 HTMX opens the stream and the server pushes step updates as HTML.
+Click "Run with Failure" and ChargePayment throws.
+WorkflowForge compensates ReserveStock and ValidateOrder, all streamed live.

-Click "Run with Failure" -- ChargePayment throws, WorkflowForge compensates ReserveStock and ValidateOrder, all streamed live.
+## The HTML

-## The Frontend
+The entire interactive UI:

 ```html
 <div>